 \section{Abstract}

-Language Identification (LID), the task of determining the language of a given text, is a fundamental preprocessing step that affects the reliability of downstream NLP applications.
-While recent work has expanded African LID, existing approaches remain limited in \textit{(i)} the number of supported languages and \textit{(ii)} support for fine-grained distinctions among closely related varieties.
-We introduce \ourframework, a unified framework for African LID that includes~\ourdata, a dataset covering \numlanguages languages.
-We also present~\ourmodel, a suite of strong LID models with broad African language coverage.
-To better separate highly confusable languages, we propose a hierarchical classification approach that leverages our new specialized embedding model, \ourmirror, that targets $29$ closely related or geographically proximate languages.
-This approach improves macro-F\textsubscript{1} by $4.55$ on this confusable subset compared to our best base model.
-Finally, we analyze cross-linguistic transfer and domain effects, offering guidance for building robust African LID systems.
-We position African LID as an enabling technology for large-scale measurement of Africa's linguistic landscape in digital text and release~\ourdata~ and~\ourmodel~ online.\footnote{\href{https://github.com/UBC-NLP/AfroScope}{https://github.com/UBC-NLP/AfroScope}}
+Language Identification (LID), the task of determining the language of a given text, is a fundamental preprocessing step that shapes the reliability of downstream NLP applications.
+While recent work has expanded African LID, existing systems remain limited in both language coverage and fine-grained discrimination among closely related languages and varieties.
+We introduce \ourframework, a unified framework for African LID that includes \ourdata, a dataset covering \numlanguages~languages, and \ourmodel, a suite of strong LID models with broad African language coverage.
+To address persistent confusions among closely related languages, we propose a hierarchical classification approach that leverages \ourmirror, a specialized embedding model for targeted disambiguation.
+This approach improves macro-F\textsubscript{1} by $1.57$ points on the confusable subset compared to our best base model.
+We further analyze cross-lingual transfer and domain effects, showing how language-family structure, script compatibility, and domain coverage shape LID performance.
+We position African LID as an enabling technology for large-scale measurement of Africa's linguistic landscape in digital text and release \ourdata\ and \ourmodel\ online.\footnote{\href{https://github.com/UBC-NLP/AfroScope}{UBC-NLP/AfroScope}}